jmglod/Vivado_projects/README.md

 # Vivado Projects
 Verilog HDL projects in AMD Vivado (v2022.2)

-Here you can explore my academic projects projects on Verilog HDL
+Here you can explore my academic projects on Verilog HDL